fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages.md

 #### Route

-An ATS message route description (field 15) is captured in FIXM by class *RouteTrajectoryGroup* in package *Flight.FlightRouteTrajectory.RouteTrajectory*.
+An ATS message route description (field 15) is captured in FIXM by class `RouteTrajectoryGroup` in package `Flight.FlightRouteTrajectory.RouteTrajectory`.

-The initial cruising speed (field 15a) and level (field 15b) are captured in class *FlightRouteInformation*.
-Field 15b of an ATS route may contain the token ‘VFR’ instead of a level.
-In that case the *cruisingLevel* attribute of *FlightRouteInformation* should be omitted.
+The initial cruising speed (field 15a) and level (field 15b) are captured in class `FlightRouteInformation`.
+Field 15b of an ATS route may contain the token `VFR` instead of a level.
+In that case the `cruisingLevel` attribute of `FlightRouteInformation` should be omitted.

-The route is modelled as a series of route elements (class *RouteTrajectoryElement*) each consisting of a route point and the designator of the ATS route to the next point, together with associated information such as delay and changes.
+The route is modelled as a series of route elements (class `RouteTrajectoryElement`) each consisting of a route point and the designator of the ATS route to the next point, together with associated information such as delay and changes.